 - OSB — Oriented strand board is a stronger material than plywood, and will likely provide a considerable barrier against vapor and moisture infiltration.

 Homeowners may have other subfloors in use.
-Before you get to work, we suggest completing some research and planning ahead to cover all of your bases against moisture infiltration.
+Before you get to work, we suggest completing some research and planning to cover all of your bases against moisture infiltration.

 Does my subfloor need to be perfect?